Web standards and Web Accessibility Initiative (WAI)

 - Netscape support centre

 The following websites provide more information relating to accessibility.
-The following links will open in a new window.

 - Royal National Institute of the Blind